Night of drama unfolds in the battle of Bordeaux

 The statistics will tell you Fiji should have won.
 They held the upper hand in territory and possession and missed out on three potential tries despite being over the Wales line.

-Wales produced a staggering World Cup record of 248 tackles in the game compared with Fiji's 70.
+Wales produced a staggering World Cup record of 253 tackles in the game compared with Fiji's 70.
+The initial figure was 248 but eventually rounded up.

 Fiji made 1,106 metres in attack, more than double what Wales achieved.

 Defence guru Mike Forshaw would have been pleased, with Humphreys identifying fitness camps in Switzerland and Turkey as contributing to the efforts.